Irina-Bogdanova-bioinformatician/Statistics_BI_2022/hw_6/README.md

 Input:\
 --first_cell_type_expressions_path: Path to the table (csv file) with gene expressions of first cell type (required!)\
 --second_cell_type_expressions_path: Path to the table (csv file) with gene expressions of second cell type (required!)\
---save_results_table: Path to the output table with gene expressions comparison results (default="expression_comparison_results.csv")
+--save_results_table: Path to the output table with gene expressions comparison results (default="expression_comparison_results.csv")\
+--correction_metod: The name of the method for correcting for multiple comparisons implemented in statsmodels (default=None)

 Output:\
-You get a table (.csv file) with confidence intervals test results, z-test results, z-test p-values, and a difference between mean expressions.
+You get a table (.csv file) with confidence intervals test results, z-test results, z-test p-values (corrected if correction_metod is indicated), and a difference between mean expressions.

 ### Requirements
 python>=3.6